foundriesio/dm-ak-nano-mcuxpresso/README.md

 #### 5.6.2 `EdgeLock 2GO Managed`
 The device first tries to fetch the secure objects from EdgeLock 2GO endpoint.
-If the device was not explicitly added yet (see `Section 4.6`), an error message will be printed to the serial output:
+If the device was not explicitly added yet (see the next section), an error message will be printed to the serial output:
 ~~~
 ERROR: iot_agent_update_device_configuration L#537 iot_agent_update_device_configuration_from_datastore failed with 0xffffffd8
 Update status report:
   The device update FAILED (0x0035: ERR_DEVICE_NOT_WHITELISTED)
 ~~~
-After performing the step described in `Section 4.6`, the device should be able to fetch the secure objects, and it will register itself in the factory, with a name and UUID staring with `nxp-0000`, such as `nxp-00000000003932ce-0001`.
+After performing the step described in the next session, the device should be able to fetch the secure objects, and it will register itself in the factory, with a name and UUID staring with `nxp-0000`, such as `nxp-00000000003932ce-0001`.